KMahoney/kmahoney.github.io/_posts/2020-10-29-state-diff.md

 <img class="img-30" src="/img/articles/statediff/statediff.png" />

-It has become especially useful in UI libraries like React, but also used in infrastructure tooling like Terraform, package management, database migrations, and more.
+It has become especially useful in UI libraries like React, but it is also used in infrastructure tooling like Terraform, package management, database migrations, and more.